DazFather/brush/README.md

 ## Colors
-The library uses the ANSI Color codes in 2 different format:
+The library uses the ANSI Color codes in 3 different format:
  > I like to keep things separated for safety so when you declare a new brush or painting something be sure to use both colors (font and background) from the same `ColorType`.
-Each colortype is just a renamed type a specific integer, so when needed you can still use a number to represent the corresponding color code

 ### ANSIColor
 For the original ANSI (16 colors) you can simply use the already defined constants: